3lvia/edna-dbt-library/README.md

 ##### `get_deployed_relation(target_relation)`

-Returns the deployed relation for the target, adjusting schema names based on environment and FQN structure for dev/ci vs production environments.
+Returns the deployed relation for the target.
+Adjusts schema names only in dev/ci environments based on invocation context and FQN structure; uses the standard schema otherwise.

 ##### `_get_sizeinfo(target_relation)`